Mastodon Twitter Instagram Youtube

 Many progressives and leftists have told themselves that secularization is an inevitable process that will destroy the influence of the Christian-Right.
 The reality appears to be that as the number of Christians shrink, there is a growth in fanaticism and thirst for political dominance.
 The fact that the NAR puts so much stock in elections is due to their desire to be act in accordance with what they believe to be the divinely inspired principles of America.
 Their ultimate belief is that a precondition of the rapture is the triumph of the church over the earthly governments of the world.
 The failed insurrection at the capital demonstrated that if they cannot win at the ballot box, they will try by other means.

 NAR leaders like Sean Fuecht (a harmless looking, guitar playing youth minister) have used Proud Boys as their personal security.
 They have deep connections to “Christian” and “patriotic” militias around the country.
-Furthermore, they urge their congratulations to arm themselves and train for war against secular Americans who they believe are out to get them.
+Furthermore, they urge their constituents to arm themselves and train for war against secular Americans who they believe are out to get them.

 The most famous of these is probably Matt Shea, the former Washington State Representative for Spokane.
 Shea was removed from office for distributing a text he wrote called “The Biblical Basis for War,” which contains the memorable line “Kill all males who do not submit.”
 Shea maintains extensive networks at extremist churches across Idaho, eastern Washington and beyond.
 The most important thing to remember about these networks is that many participants in them have been preparing for an American civil war for nearly 50 years.
 These are people who read the Turner Diaries but are more concerned with oppressing people for not being Christian rather than not being white, though racism is often a hidden part of Christian supremacism.